-When Gods Was A Woman outlines the historical events and political attitudes that led to the writing of the Judeo-Christian myth of the Fall, the loss of Paradise and, most important, why the blame for that loss was atrributed to the woman Eve and -according to Judeo-Christian belief – every woman since.
+When Gods Was A Woman outlines the historical events and political attitudes that led to the writing of the Judeo-Christian myth of the Fall, the loss of Paradise and, most importantly, why the blame for that loss was attributed to the woman Eve and -according to Judeo-Christian belief – every woman since.

 Very few people today are aware of the archeological, mythological en historical evidence which reveals that in prehistoric and early historic periods of human development, people revered their supreme creator as female – The Great Goddess, The Divine Ancestress.
 Little is known about the centuries of continual persecution and suppression of Goddess worship, by the advocates of the newer religions which held male deities as supreme.